The Democracy Collaborative is an action-oriented think-do tank building Community Wealth and the democratic economy.

 Who We Are

-We do this both through our on-the-ground practice – —the body of work we call Community Wealth Building, which is the practical expression of our commitments – and through interventions in the ideas system at the level of political economy and at the level of policy and politics, organized around the larger frame of a our Next System Project.
+We do this both through our on-the-ground practice – Community Wealth Building – and through interventions in the ideas system at the level of political economy, policy, and politics, organized through our Next System Project.

 Deeper Dive

-The institutional arrangements at the heart of today’s economy – private ownership, credit creation by banks, global capital markets, giant publicly traded corporations – together form a powerful engine.
-It is these sets of relationships, that drive the outcomes we are seeing, and living with.
+The institutional arrangements at the heart of today’s economy – private ownership, credit creation by commercial banks, global capital markets, giant publicly traded corporations – together form a powerful engine for the extraction of value.
+These relationships drive the outcomes we are seeing in terms of economic inequality, the racial wealth gap, and growing climate danger.

-A political economy is a system, and our system is programmed not to meet basic needs but rather to steadily concentrate virtually all the gains to the economy in the hands of a tiny elite.
-It follows that if we are serious about addressing real economic challenges then we need a different set of institutions and arrangements capable of producing sustainable, lasting and more democratic outcomes – a new paradigm, a democratic economy in support of a democratic polity.
+A political economy is a system, and our system is programmed not to meet basic needs but rather to concentrate virtually all the gains in the hands of a tiny elite.
+If we are serious about addressing real economic challenges then we need a different set of institutions and arrangements capable of producing better outcomes – a new paradigm, a democratic economy in support of a democratic polity.

-Fortunately, the elements of this new direction are already emerging, across the world, in a series of powerful models: state-owned banks, municipally-owned utilities, worker-owned firms, community-owned solar, and many other practical efforts that are rooted in the core value of community.
+Fortunately, the elements of this new direction are already emerging, across the country and around the world, in a series of powerful models: publicly-owned banks, municipally-owned utilities, worker-owned firms, community-owned energy, and many other practical efforts that are rooted in the core value of community.

 Taken as a whole, these institutions and approaches form the mosaic of a new democratic economy in the making.
 They suggest the contours of a next system beyond the extractive economy, and some pathways for getting there.